hardytool/server/src/assets/rules.md

    - **Stand-ins**
      - When a team is missing a player and requires a stand-in, they must formally request one in their divisions stand-in channel in discord, listing the Dotabuff of their missing player and the Dotabuff of the player they would like to use as a stand-in, & they must @ their division admin and opposing captain for that week as well.
      - If a team is missing one of their players, the team is eligible to use a stand-in for this player.
-       - The standin should, at the time of the match, be the same MMR-or-lower than the draft MMR was set to for the player they are replacing.
+       - The standin should, at the time of the match, be the same MMR-or-lower than the current MMR for the player they are replacing.
        - Standins are expected to abide by the same rules as normal players, i.e. sportspersonlike conduct and having their match history marked public.
        - Any standin may be used if both captains agree or via admin discretion.
-       - If the missing player is below 3000 mmr, the standin may be up to 500 mmr above the missing player, with a maximum mmr of 3000.
-For example, if a team is missing a 1500 mmr player, they are allowed a standin up to 2000 mmr.
-If a team is missing a 2700 mmr player, they are allowed a standin up to 3000 mmr.
+       - If the missing player is below 3500 mmr, the standin may be up to 500 mmr above the missing player, with a maximum mmr of 3000.
+For example, if a team is missing a 2000 mmr player, they are allowed a standin up to 2500 mmr.
+If a team is missing a 3200 mmr player, they are allowed a standin up to 3500 mmr.
      - Teams may use 2 stand-ins per match, for a maximum of 10 games during a season.
-Using two standins in one match counts as two standin uses.
+Using two stand-ins in one match counts as two stand-in uses.
 If a team finds itself needing more than this, they should contact a division admin to inquire about a free agent if desired.
        - Stand-in usage from the season will be reset for all playoff teams.
 Playoff teams may use a stand-in for a maximum of three series of the playoffs.
-(Series means all games of a round, usually best of 3 or best of 5)
+(Series means all games of a round, usually best of 3)
-       - If a team is forced to use a standin because admins have not found a free agent for the team yet, these standin uses will not count towards the team total.
+       - If a team is forced to use a stand-in because admins have not found a free agent for the team yet, these stand-in uses will not count towards the team total.
      - If a team needs three stand-ins in order to play, they must forfeit the match.
-     - If a captain believes a stand-in is not fair, they can report it to their division admin for a ruling.
+     - If a captain believes a stand-in is not fair, they should contact an admin for their division to rule on the stand-in's legitimacy.
      - If an admin discovers that a player used an unauthorized stand-in after the matches have been completed, the admin may retroactively award a forfeit for any games the unauthorized player played in.
    - **Free Agents**
      - Free agents are players that are eligible to be permanently added to teams during the season